yhirose/cpp-peglib/README.md

 custom_message.txt:1:8: code format error...
 ```

-NOTE: If there are more than one elements with error message instruction in a prioritized choice, this feature may not work as you expect.
+NOTE: If there is more than one element with an error message instruction in a prioritized choice, this feature may not work as you expect.

 Change the Start Definition Rule
 --------------------------------